- About the Center

 Classes are $7 each.
 Discount cards will be available for purchase at the volunteer desk for $35 for six classes.
 Interested in trying a class?
 Ask about our "one free class" coupon.

 A form of Chinese exercise stimulation therapy that proposes to improve health by redirecting mental focus, breathing, coordination and relaxation.
-See Heather's schedule on the events calendar.
+See Stephanie's schedule on the events calendar.

 A Chinese exercise system that uses slow, smooth body movements to achieve a state of relaxation of both body and mind.
 See James's schedule on the events calendar.